Creator of hit TV series 'The Walking Dead' sues AMC

 Already in its fourth season, the series has been a huge success.
 In October its season premier drew its largest audience in the show's history with more than 16 million viewers.

-AMC, owned by AMC Networks Inc, is also home to the hit series "Mad Men" and "Breaking Bad".
+AMC, owned by AMC Networks Inc (AMCX.O), is also home to the hit series "Mad Men" and "Breaking Bad".